mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 $$
 h(n) = \frac{n^n}{n!}
 $$
 This kernel is _convex_.
-Breaking it up into smaller chunks, or spreading $n$ around is a losing proposition.
+Breaking it up into smaller chunks reduces likelihood.
 That is:

 $$
 h(n) > h(n-k)h(k)